AI Security Overview

 Nr.GenAI security particularitiesOWASP for LLM TOP 10

-7Pre-trained models may have been manipulated.
-The concept of pretraining is not limited to GenAI, but the approach is quite common in GenAI, which increases the risk of transfer learning attacks.(OWASP for LLM 05 - Supply chain vulnerabilities)
+6Pre-trained models may have been manipulated.
+The concept of pretraining is not limited to GenAI, but the approach is quite common in GenAI, which increases the risk of supply-chain model poisoning.(OWASP for LLM 05 - Supply chain vulnerabilities)

-10Model inversion and membership inference are low to zero risks for GenAI(OWASP for LLM 06)
+8Model inversion and membership inference are typically low to zero risks for GenAI(OWASP for LLM 06)

 GenAI References: